UAEC 261 / EU Regulation

 We build your United Airlines-specific case

 We submit a formal EC261 claim letter to United's claims department in Chicago, citing the specific ECJ ruling that applies to your disruption.
 For EU-departing flights, we emphasise United's EC261 obligations.
-If United rejects or fails to respond within 8 weeks, we escalate to the relevant EU aviation authority — United's compliance rate at ADR stage exceeds 65%.
+If United rejects or fails to respond within 8 weeks, we escalate to the relevant EU aviation authority — United's ADR process is available for escalation.

 3